Get ready to be inspired by an exceptional line-up of culinary talent at The Scottish Venison Cookery Theatre, in association with The Scotsman.

 Daniela Forbes

-Daniela Forbes is a chef, food stylist, and educator with deep Italian roots and a passion for helping people build confidence in the kitchen.
-Her instinctive, hearty approach to food is deeply rooted in family traditions.
-Daniela has led kitchens in cafés and bistros, delivered hands-on food education programmes across Scotland, and worked as a home economist and food stylist.
+Daniela Forbes is a chef, food stylist, and educator with deep Italian roots and a passion for simple, seasonal food.
+Her instinctive, hearty approach to cooking is rooted in family traditions and a belief that good food should be accessible, enjoyable, and shared.
+With experience leading kitchens in cafés and bistros, delivering food education programmes across Scotland, and working as a home economist and food stylist,

 George Colebrook